theSYKLO/asahi-hyprland-dots/README.md

 there is custom vscode bin in `dotfiles/custom-bins` that will fix blury text in vscode because of scaling <br/>
 you don't have to do anything `install.sh` will handle the file placement

+> [!NOTE]
+> webcam problem is fixed and no longer a problem but I will keep this part if any problem come back.
 ## firefox no Audio/Video input and Widevine fix
-> [!NOTE]
-> webcam problem is fixed in ver 141

 if you can't use your mic and webcam in sites like google meet, zoom, etc.. follow these steps <br/>